Juan Antonio Corretjer: Legacy

 The Instituto de Cultura Puertorriqueña (The Institute of Puerto Rican Culture) published a collection of his poems in 1976.
 Corretjer died in San Juan, Puerto Rico, on January 19, 1985.
 He was buried at Antiguo Cementerio Municipal in Ciales, Puerto Rico.
 A high school in Ciales is named after Corretjer.
 A monument of Corretjer is found at Paseo Lineal Juan Antonio Corretjer, a lookout in Ciales.

+His granddaughter is Puerto Rican singer and actress Millie Corretjer.